Joel Swanson, Lieutenant

 In 2007, Sheriff Donny Youngblood approached the Kern County Board of Supervisors and requested the funds to purchase a new medium lift helicopter.
 Sheriff Youngblood saw the need for a larger helicopter with more power and lift capabilities than the four smaller helicopters currently in the unit’s inventory.
 Bell’s Huey II was chosen to fill the medium lift roll.
 This helicopter allows more personnel to be transported at one time and is equipped with a Goodrich external hoist used for rescue operations.
 It is also equipped with a “fast-rope” system which allows for quick insertion of the Sheriff’s Special Weapons and Tactics (SWAT) team.
 The Huey II, because of better performance in high altitude and high temperature operations, offers more capabilities and safety for the aircrew and personnel involved.

-In 2012, the Sheriff’s Department obtained a twin Turbo Commander 690A to assist with ever increasing demands for administrative transport and fixed wing missions.
+In 2012, the Sheriff’s Office obtained a twin Turbo Commander 690A to assist with ever increasing demands for administrative transport and fixed wing missions.

 Air Support Unit - Full Time Crewmembers